benjaminselfridge/logix/README.md

 Abbreviations and top-level axioms/theorems are necessary to do anything useful, so that is definitely coming.

-Finally, I also plan on generalizing logix to include systems with different kinds of connectives; modal/temporal logics, linear logics, etc. There are currently three binary connectives, two quantifiers, one unary connective, and one 0-ary connective.
-There's no inherent meaning to these quantifiers; it depends on what rules you write.
-You can specify, in logix, a calculus just like G3c but with |
-swapped with &.
-So there's no real reason why we can't generalize these operators and allow the user to define their own.
-The only issue with this would be parsing precedence, but that could be part of defining a new connective/quantifier;
-specifying its precedence.
-So that is another addition I'm excited to start on.

 Please contact me if you have any feedback or questions, and especially if you discover a bug.